ember-codemods/ember-native-class-codemod/README.md

 ### Types

-The `type` option can be used to further transforms to a particular type of ember object within the application or addon.
+The `type` option can be used to further narrow down transforms to a particular type of ember object within the application or addon.
 The types can be any of the
 following: